project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_user.md

 The Unify Matter Bridge provides the following command line arguments:

-Using the _--help_ the following help text appear.
+Using the _--help_ the following help text appears.

 ```bash
 Usage: ./unify_matter_bridge [Options]